ska-telescope/ska-pst-lmc/docs/src/deployment/helm-chart.rst

     - Run DSP component device in simulation mode
     - 1
   * - ``stat.simulationMode``
-    - Run DSP component device in simulation mode
+    - Run STAT component device in simulation mode
     - 1

 Example of changing the ports used for communication between the PST Beam logical device and component device managers.